anthonye2007/vr-software-engineering-post/post.md

 ## Applications
-We have built VR prototypes for live coding and code review which concretely demonstrate the benefits of using the affordances of VR.
-We argue that the benefits described in this section can also be extended to other software engineering activities.

-Both of these systems use a head-mounted display (Oculus Rift - Development Kit 2) and a Leap Motion Controller for gesture recognition.
+Developers can take advantage of VR *now*, and if you don't seize the opportunity then someone else will get there first.
+Here are a couple prototypes for live coding and code review that concretely demonstrate how VR can help in software engineering.
+Use these prototypes as inspiration for creating your own software engineering tools that can use the advantages of VR as well.

 ### Live Coding
 RiftSketch\footnote{\url{http://www.youtube.com/watch?v=SKPYx4CEIlM}} is a live coding environment built for VR which allows users to describe a 3D scene using the Three.js library\footnote{\url{http://threejs.org/}}.